An Official Affiliate of The United States Chess Federation

-Our upcoming Ricochet tournaments will be September 16, October 7, November 18, and December 9 2014.
-Five rounds of G/8 3sec delay.
+Our upcoming Ricochet tournaments will be January 13, February 17, and March 10 2015.
+Five rounds of G/8 3 sec delay.
 Entry fee is just $2.00 for adults, $1.00 for 18 or under.
-Congratulations to our current Champions Jordan Wood and Tom Hales!
 This tournament is a lot of fun if you enjoy a quick pace and exciting finishes!
 Round one is a 7pm; arrive by 6:45pm or call in advance to be paired.

 The Quick Study Chess Tournament series is also currently underway in Asheboro.
 We enjoy looking forward to a rated game each week--something serious and USCF-rated.
 Score keeping is encouraged, but optional.
 We play one round per week G/24 5sec.
 Pairings will be based loosely on Swiss System rules, but with TD discretion for modifications to enhance everyone's playing experience.
 Entry is FREE; $1.00 donations are accepted to help cover our rating expenses.
 That's $1.00 per tournament, not per round--a completely voluntary system.
 Action usually starts around 7:30pm, please call or email in advance since we sometimes start early.

 A further explanation about tournament director modifications on the pairings.
 Since there are no prizes, the goal of having decent pairings will take precedence over the goal of achieving a clear winner.
 If a 2000 rated player shows up with no points, strict Swiss pairing may have them play a 1300.
 I would intervene, and try to pair them with someone 1800-up.
 Also, every effort will be made to avoid pairing people who ride in together.